 When the license for the Replicator is registered after you have started using the cluster, shut down and reboot the cluster.
 The Replicator becomes available after rebooting the cluster.

 You can ignore that clusterori_md fails at the time the operating system is started up.
-It is because the cluster is not created.
+It is because the cluster is yet to be created.